Soroosh129/NeuOS/README.md

 **Please see inside the power-utility folder for some useful scripts such as enabling the DVFS adjustments by adjusting the permissions**

+## Special Instructions for AGX
+Currently, there are some non-trivial differences between the implementation of AGX and TX2.
+The project by default works with TX2 out of the box.
+For AGX, I have put the different source files in a separate folder called ``AGX`` with the correct structure.
+If you are running and compiling NeuOS on the AGX Xavier, copy and replace the files in the AGX folder with the same structure into Caffe.

 Please cite NeuOS in your publications if it helps your research (please also cite Caffe below):

     coming soon